 bone structure than standard X-rays of the bone.
 CT scans can give healthcare providers

-more information related to injuries and/or diseases of the bone.
+more information about injuries or diseases of the bone.

 Why might I need a CT scan of the bones?

-A CT scan may be done when another type of exam, such as an X-ray, MRI, or physical
+A CT scan may be done when a physical exam or other test, such as an X-ray or magnetic